-By Jamie Clayton, Product Manager, 2bm Limited
+By Jamie Clayton, IT Project Manager, 2bm Limited.

 “It never ceases to amaze me the number of facilities we visit that have little or no environmental monitoring in place.
 For any business that relies on its data centre or comms room, it’s should be the first line of defence against losing everything.

 “In terms of ongoing risks, the two biggest issues without doubt are loss of power and high temperature – yet it’s only when a business experiences these types of failure that monitoring becomes a priority.
 On many occasions we’ve been called in after the event, which can range from a CRAC unit failure to a UPS has not taken the load after a mains collapse.